 The best way to protect fine art prints from sunlight damage is by keeping them out of direct sunlight.
 You can do so by hanging them in an area that doesn’t get too much sunlight but is well light to see all of the vibrant colors of the artwork.

 Avoid putting it next to the window, as this can cause the print to fade over time.UV glass frames will help protect your fine art prints from sunlight damage, but they can be expensive and difficult to find.
-It’s best to avoid hanging them next to windows or in areas where there will be a lot of direct sunlight during the day.
+It’s best to avoid hanging them next to windows or in areas with a lot of direct sunlight during the day.

 Caring For Fine Art Prints Overview